 In the majority of cases, application of the foregoing principles will be straightforward and there will be no question about who owns the rights to the IP.
 In such cases, the owner will decide the uses of the IP and will receive any income associated with it, provided that a faculty member, staff member, or student who co-owns IP with the university will not determine the uses of the IP, and receive any associated income, in the absence of an agreement with the university.
 All questions about whether a project involves exceptional use of university resources or whether a functional or identity interest of the university may exist should be referred to Academic Dean.
-The Dean in consultation with the creator(s) and appropriate university deans, vice presidents and supervisors will endeavor to reach an agreement with the Treasurer of the university according to the procedures established in Section VI.D.
+The Dean in consultation with the creator(s) and appropriate university deans, vice presidents and supervisors will endeavor to reach an agreement with the creator(s) regarding the ownership, use and development of the IP.
+Agreements will be deposited with the Treasurer of the university according to the procedures established in Section VI.D.
 If no agreement is reached, the Dean will make a determination (see Section III.B of this Policy).